 Collaborations across the globe and nation are important to advancing the research mission of the University of North Texas.
 These collaborations enrich the academic and research environments, foster diversity, help to develop professional relationships, and enhance UNT’s research mission.

-What is an International Visiting Scholar?
+What is a Visiting Scholar?

 A visiting scholar is not an employee of UNT or The UNT System.
 International visiting scholars come to the University of North Texas on a temporary basis to collaborate on research and scholarly topics of mutual interests or to work on specific research to be conducted within university facilities.
 The hosting of visiting international scholars is encouraged when consistent with the mission and desired outcomes of UNT and when the College/Departmental units can provide adequate space and resources to the international visiting scholars.